The Nitrotec® process can be applied to many materials, but not all steel grades are suitable.

-For stainless steels and alloyed chromium steel types, please refer to: www.stainihard.com.
+For stainless steel types as well as alloyed chromium steels, please refer to: www.stainihard.com